Despite All this Time, I Can't Finish a Civ VI Game

 The primary difference in mechanics between V and VI that has a profound effect on how I’ve played the game has to do with the District mechanic.
 A significant portion of the strategy of the game is tied to establishing your cities in optimal locations for resources and growth.
 Perhaps the most important thing to do in order to maximize your cities’ efficiency is to properly plan out how all your districts will sit within the city.
 Districts are your primary method of acquiring more of a specific resource over the course of an entire game and are paramount to your success in Civ VI.
 Part of the reason they’re so important is because districts get different types of bonuses to their yields based on what buildings or resources they border, including other districts.
 This means that once you have the ability to settle other cities, you need to start figuring out how the districts of one city might line up with that of another.
 It’s fun to place down pins and map out your civilization like a city planner.
 You have to take into account all sorts of factors like distance from one city to the other, optimal bonus yield arrangements, the types of resources you want a city to focus on, etc.

 The problem this creates for me as a player is that I get caught up planning it all out, placing down my districts, but then never seeing them come to fruition.
 This might be due to the amount of time it takes for them to build.
-It could also be due to the fact that by the time I’m able to really start going crazy with the city and district placements, the world has become less intriguing or the interactions with other civilizations on the map interferes with the planning.
-I don’t meant to frame it in a bad light, simply that a vast majority of my enjoyment in Civ VI comes from the early exploration and the city planning, which takes a much lower priority the longer the game goes on.
+It could also be due to the fact that by the time I’m able to really start going crazy with the city and district placements, the world has become less intriguing or the interactions with other civilizations on the map interfere with the planning.
+I don’t mean to frame it in a bad light, simply that a vast majority of my enjoyment in Civ VI comes from the early exploration and the city planning, which takes a much lower priority the longer the game goes on.

 Pushing Through

 I am determined to see a game through to its end.
 When I first played Civilization V, I was able to quickly latch on to a few specific world leaders due to their playstyle and built-in strategies.
-There were some that I immediately understood and had a desire to take to the games natural conclusion.
+There were some that I immediately understood and had a desire to take to the game’s natural conclusion.
 So far, I haven’t quite found a civilization in Civ VI that I really want to take all the way to the modern age.
-If any Civ VI players manage to find this post of mine, please provide any suggestions as to what might keep me invested beyond the early-game.
+If any Civ VI players manage to find this post of mine, please provide any suggestions as to what might keep me invested beyond the early game.
 I’m curious if there are any that can truly awaken my unconscious mind and show me the truth of late-game Civilization VI strategy that will lead me to the nirvana of completion.